carolanncan/blog-tutorial/source/2014-04-20-a-brand-new-post.html.markdown

 ---
 layout: posts
-title: Writing My Own Blog
+title: A Brand New Post
-subtitle: I never thought it could be so cool.
+subtitle: Blogging All Things
-date: 2014-04-16
+date: 2014-04-20
 tags: code
 ---